rbnsky/Code1/Code1 Diary.md

 *DAY TWO*

+## Remove uncommitted changes in Git

+- The git stash command, which saves uncommitted changes and reset your workspace.
+- The git reset command, which only touches tracked files.
+- The git clean command, that deletes every untracked file.

 ## Removing Untracked Files

-  1. Run git clean -n to see a dry run.
+- Run git clean -n to see a dry run.
-  2. Run git clean -f to force untracked file deletion.
+- Run git clean -f to force untracked file deletion.
-  3. Use git clean -f -d to remove untracked directories.
+- Use git clean -f -d to remove untracked directories.
-  4. Use git clean -f -x to remove untracked . gitignore files.
+- Use git clean -f -x to remove untracked . gitignore files.
-  5. Add the -i switch to do an interactive git clean.
+- Add the -i switch to do an interactive git clean.

 ## Merge Strategies